wradlib/wradlib-notebooks/notebooks/workflow/recipe5.md

 import datetime as dt
 import warnings

-import matplotlib.patches as patches import matplotlib.pyplot as plt import numpy as np import wradlib as wrl import wradlib_data from matplotlib.collections import PatchCollection from matplotlib.colors import from_levels_and_colors from osgeo import osr
+import matplotlib.pyplot as plt import numpy as np import wradlib as wrl import wradlib_data from matplotlib.colors import from_levels_and_colors from osgeo import osr